makhlaghi/fitstojpg/README.md

 Future updates and issues:
 ------------
-0. The CMYK output is not yet correct!
 1. Make a nice documentation.
 2. Add much more functionality and generality.
 3. Work on a better user experience.